Prepping the Feature: A Practical 5-Day Workshop for Script Supervisors

 Capacity: Max.
 12 participants

-Fee: £950 10% Early Bird discount available for limited period.
+Fee: £950 10% Early Bird discount available for a limited period.

 Breaking down your first feature as a Script Supervisor is scary.
 So is breaking down your second feature.
 Creating the timeline for the story, doing the page counts, and script changes memos require craft, practice, finesse, and knowledge of the production process.
 In order to do a great job, the script supervisor must collaborate with department heads and the director to come up with the most streamlined and best plan to serve the story.